eriveradelgado/cyclodextrin-qsarr/README.md

   - Additional subdirectory for compiled data from each source
 - Queried Chemical Identifier Resolver from NCI https://cactus.nci.nih.gov/chemical/structure
 - All observations successfully downloaded
+- Observations compiled into single SDFs
-- The directory is not uploaded onto GitHub for convenience
+- The directories of individual SDFs is not uploaded onto GitHub for convenience
+  - Combined SDF file is backed up in GitHub

 ## Acknowledgements